 In one of the more gorgeous elopements we had in Forsyth Park, Hillary and Tyler from Tennessee made a decision to elope in Savannah on their way to attend a wedding.
 I love when a groom wears color, too.

 And at the end of June, I officiated Anastasia & Ryan’s wedding at The Mansion at Forsyth Park.
 They used my Create Your Story package and I met with them in person about six months before their ceremony to capture their story and all the elements they wanted in their ceremony, including a tree planting ritual.
-Ryan is a spoke word artist and performed his vows as such.
+Ryan is a spoken word artist and performed his vows as such.
 It was AMAZING!

 On a personal note…